andrewiggins/rfcs/extensibility-model.md

 - `thrown(error, internal, vnode)`

 - `commit(rootInternal, commitQueue)`
   I think this was only necessary so hooks could invoke all cleanups first, and then used the presence of the `_value` property to determine if callback was actually a hook.
 Need a better way to do this.
-However, it almost maps to snabbdom's `post` which is nice (currently `commit` is a `beforeCommit` option).
+However, it almost maps to snabbdom's `post` which is nice.
+Currently `commit` is a `beforeCommit` option.
 Do we need a `before/afterCommit` option or should `commit` call itself (i.e. middleware)?

 #### Construction

-- beforeCreate:
+- beforeCreate: In `render` option, detect if `internal.state` is null
+- afterCreate: `render` option could implement itself after it constructs its component

 #### Mounting

-- beforeMount: In `render` option, detect if `internal.state` is null
+- beforeMount: In `render` option, detect if `internal.state` is null or could have a `beforeCommit` hook
-- afterMount: `internal.cbs.push(callback)`
+- afterMount: `internal.cbs.push(callback)` or add a `afterCommit` hook

 #### Updating

 - beforeUpdate: In `render` option detect if `internal.state` is not null
 - afterUpdate: `internal.cbs.push(callback)`
+- Need to define how these interact with bailout

 #### Bailout